-Placement Testing is required of all full-time, first-time students and part-time students registering for their 16th credit.
+As of the 2007 Spring Semester Placement Testing is required of all incoming students at Bucks (students enrolling at Bucks for the first time).
+Students who were enrolled at Bucks prior to the 2007 Spring Semester are still under the previous rules, with Placement Testing required of all full-time students, and part-time students before registering for their 16th credit.
 These tests include:

-The Writing Sample, used to determine writing course placement, is required of all students who are planning to register for English Composition I (COMP110) or Business Letter and Report Writing (OADM110).
+The Writing Sample, used to determine English course placement, is required of all students who are planning to register for English Composition I (COMP110) or Business Communication (OADM110).